-Financial instruments that potentially subject the Company to concentrations of risk consist principally of cash and cash equivalents and marketable debt securities.
+Financial instruments that potentially subject us to concentrations of risk consist principally of cash and cash equivalents and marketable debt securities.

-The Company's cash and cash equivalents are with one major financial institution in the U.S. and one in Korea.
+Our cash and cash equivalents are held by one major financial institution in the U.S. and one in Korea.

-Drug candidates developed by the Company will require approvals or clearances from the U.S. Food and Drug Administration (FDA) or international regulatory agencies prior to commercial sales.
-There can be no assurance that the Company's drug candidates will receive any of the required approvals or clearances.
-If the Company was to be denied approval or clearance or any such approval or clearance was to be delayed, it would have a material adverse impact on the Company.
+Drug candidates developed by us will require approvals or clearances from the U.S. Food and Drug Administration, or FDA, or international regulatory agencies prior to commercial sales.
+There can be no assurance that our drug candidates will receive any of the required approvals or clearances.
+If we were to be denied approval or clearance or any such approval or clearance was to be delayed, it would have a material adverse impact on us.